Year Two: The Morley Callaghan “Best Canadian Short Story” Competition, with two prizes: $10,000 for first place, and $2,500 for second.

 ++++++++

-The Winners and Finalists of the Gwendolyn MacEwen Competition and Award:
+The Winners and Finalists of the Gwendolyn MacEwen Competition and Award, years One through Nine:

 Year Eight had two categories: $1,500 for Best Suite by an Emerging writer; $1,500 for Best Suite by at Any Career Point.